 Don Hooton, President, Taylor Hooton Foundation

 Don serves as President of the Taylor Hooton Foundation and sits on the Board of Directors.
-He founded the Taylor Hooton Foundation in 2004, the year following the loss of their son Taylor.
+He founded the Taylor Hooton Foundation in 2004, the year following the loss of his youngest son, Taylor.
 Since founding this organization, Don has become the leading national spokesman on the issue of appearance and performance enhancing drug use (anabolic steroids, dietary supplements, hGH, etc.) by our nation’s youth.
 He and his team have spoken directly to over 1 million people across the country, he has appeared as an expert witness before Congress on three occasions, regularly meets with Federal Government officials, has met with several governors, and spoken to multiple state legislatures.
 Additionally, he has appeared on a number of national and international TV and radio programs to discuss this important topic.

 Don recently became a member of the advisory board of Digital Citizens Alliance, a consumer-oriented coalition focused on educating the public and policy makers on the threats that consumers face on the Internet and the importance for Internet stakeholders – individuals, government and industry – to make the Web a safer place.